The Pentax K20D: a RAW review

 Because minimal sensor noise is critical to his area of interest, astrophotographer Gordon Goodsman has designed his own software to test camera noise levels by analysing RAW image file data.
 When the K20D came out engineer Oleg Volkov and Gordon set out to put it through its paces.
 Here in Gordon's words are what they came up with:

-Note: The following text in navy was written by Gordon Goodsman.
+Note: The following explanation was written by and is copyright by Gordon Goodsman.